is8ac/aural2/paper/aural2.md

 This allows them to recognise patterns in time series data of arbitrary length.
 However, for reasons[^9], RNNs have difficulty remembering long term state.
-LSTMs solve this problem by augmenting an RNN with persistent memory which it can read from and write to, thereby allowing it to persist information for arbitrarily longer periods.
+LSTMs solve this problem by augmenting an RNN with persistent memory which it can read from and write to, thereby allowing it to persist information for arbitrarily long periods.

 Aural2 currently uses a stack of two LSTMs, the first taking as input the series of MFCCs of audio, and the second taking the output of the first and producing an embedding of the user\'s intent.
 Both LSTMs have a state of size 64.
-As each LSTM is passing both the RNNs information and the state of its memory foreword, a total of 256 float32s are being passed forward in each iteration.
+As each LSTM is passing both the RNN's information and the state of its memory foreword, a total of 256 float32s are being passed forward in each iteration.